As a new MSUM student, the following steps are essential for you to complete and/or be aware of to ensure a successful transition.

-Action Required: Access your Dragon Email now using your StarID username and password.
+Action Required: Access your Dragon Email

 The deadline for making arrangements to pay your tuition and fees is 15 business days before the semester begins.
 It's critical that you make arrangements to pay your bill: otherwise you'll automatically be dropped from your courses.

 Review the Tuition & Fees information provided by Business Services.
 Please pay particular attention to the links for Instructions to file for reciprocity (if applicable) and important deadlines dates to pay tuition and fees.